 Learn about learning to dance in Glasgow.

 Among one of the largest cities in England, this West Yorkshire community certainly has a lot of choices to offer to dance lovers in the region.
-With a variety of independent clubs and dance schools, as well as workshops held at nearby schools, colleges and community centres, you are sure to find a class that suits you.
+With a variety of independent clubs and dance schools near me, as well as workshops held at nearby schools, colleges and community centres, you are sure to find a class that suits you.

 Salsa your way to a more confident you.
 Photo credit: lawrencegerald on Visual hunt